-AT&T’s bundled packages include the Internet and U-Family plan, which costs $89.99 per month.
-In this plan, you’ll get 190+ channels of TV, internet speeds of up to 100 Mbps, and a waived installation fee as a signup bonus.
+AT&T’s bundled packages include the Internet and U-Family plan, which costs $94.99 mo (normally $114.99 mo).
+In this plan, you’ll get 160+ channels of TV, internet speeds of up to 100 Mbps, and a discounted installation fee as a signup bonus.

-Furthermore, you will also get the HD DVR and wi-fi router that you need to utilize AT&T’s services.
+Furthermore, you will also get the Smart Home Manager App, HD DVR and wi-fi router that you need to utilize AT&T’s services.
 If you’re moving into a new place where you don’t have any of the old infrastructures, this plan can be a great way to get started.

-The Internet, U-Family, and Digital Home Phone plan is very similar but costs $95 per month.
-The primary difference between this plan and other plans is that you get a digital home phone line.
+The Internet, U-Family, and Digital Home Phone plan is very similar.
+The primary difference between this plan and other internet plans is that you get a digital home phone line.

 For a landline, it’s an expensive upgrade from the basic bundled plan, but it might be the right choice for your family if you want to have a landline.

 The Internet and U-300 plan includes 495+ TV channels, 100 Mbps internet speeds.
-If you’re looking for a robust TV plan with a decent internet connection, $100 per month may not seem like much to pay.
+If you’re looking for a robust live TV plan with a fast internet connection, $95 mo is not unreasonable.